-At this point we’re talking about a spectrum, from choosing a work-at-home option (if you’re fortunate enough to have that choice) to a full-on home quarantine.
+At this point, we’re talking about a spectrum, from choosing a work-at-home option (if you’re fortunate enough to have that choice) to full-on home quarantine.
 The CDC has a page of recommendations for those who stay home with a suspected case of COVID-19.

 Are bong condoms really a thing?

 Absolutely!
 Get yourself one of these fun devices.
 Most viral transmission happens via the hands, so while you’re being so clever with your lips you should watch your fingers, which are holding a bong or vape that many others have just recently held as well.
 Just saying.

 Because all legal cannabis products are produced within the state in which they’re sold, industry experts aren’t expecting a shortage of actual cannabis due to import slowdowns.

 That’s not to say there won’t be shortages or supply interruptions in certain products.
 Most vape batteries and wholesale vape cartridges are manufactured in China.
 Those supply chains have already seen slowdowns and interruptions due to quarantines impacting the Chinese manufacturing sector.

 The US imports about 30 million Chinese vape pens and cartridges every month.
 Most shipments stopped due to the annual Chinese New Year shutdown in mid-January and haven’t fully resumed due to the coronavirus.

 “A supply pinch is coming in weeks and will persist for months,” says Dan Fung, CEO of American Made Vapes.
 “Prices will rise.
 Shortages of packaging and vape pens could occur.”

 Much of the packaging materials utilised by cannabis companies are also manufactured in China, so a slowdown in those materials may result in a slowdown in stateside production.

 The development of new cannabis-related products may be slowed as well, as designers and manufacturers can’t rely on a steady supply of wholesale products and materials from China right now.